Luca Ghiotto

-Luca Ghiotto (born 24 February 1995) is an Italian racing driver who most recently raced in the FIA Formula 2 Championship for DAMS.
+Luca Ghiotto (born 24 February 1995) is an Italian racing driver who competes in the 2025 24 Hours of Le Mans and 2025 European Le Mans Series for Inter Europol Competition.
+He also competed in select rounds in the 2024 IndyCar Series for Dale Coyne Racing.

 Career

 Karting

 Born in Arzignano, Ghiotto entered karting in 2008, when he took the title in the KF3 class of the Champions Cup, before he finished fourth the following year.
 Ghiotto remained in the KF3 category until the end of 2010.

 Formula Abarth

 In 2011, Ghiotto made his début in single-seaters, taking part in the Formula Abarth series for Prema Powerteam.
 He finished ninth in the Italian Series standings with a single podium at Misano, while in the European Series he finished sixth with four podiums.
 He contested a sophomore campaign with the same team in 2012, improving to runner-up spots in both championships.

 Formula Renault

 Ghiotto remained with Prema, as they moved to the 2-litre Formula Renault machinery to compete in the final rounds of Formula Renault 2.0 Alps and Formula Renault 2.0 NEC at the end of 2012.
 For 2013, Ghiotto had full-time campaigns in both Formula Renault 2.0 Alps and the Eurocup Formula Renault 2.0, staying with Prema.
 He took a podium finish at Le Castellet, as well as a victory at Spa, and finished ninth in the final championship standings.
 In the Alps series, he scored five wins and finished as runner-up to teammate Antonio Fuoco.
 Also he won the main race of the Formula Renault 2.0 Pau Trophy.

 Ghiotto graduated to the Formula Renault 3.5 Series in 2014, competing for International Draco Racing.